nandoflorestan/keepluggable/docs/integration_pyramid.rst

     class FilesResource(YourBaseResourceClass, BaseFilesResource):
-        bucket_id = 42
+        bucket = 'myapp42'

 The important thing is for this resource's instances to know which bucket they should manage.
 It was done above through a static class variable, but it need not be so static.
 It could be a Python property, or an instance variable set by the constructor.
-Most of the time your code will calculate the bucket ID based on the URL.
+Your code might calculate the bucket ID based on the URL.

-For instance, imagine your app has the URL "/collection/42/images".
-If the resource corresponds to the "images" part of the URL, maybe a "bucket_id" property would return "collection42".

 More information is available on the `BaseFilesResource docstring <http://github.com/nandoflorestan/keepluggable/blob/master/keepluggable/web/pyramid/resources.py>`_.